 Certificate Of Compliance

-A Certificate of Compliance is an official document issued by a regulatory authority or governing body to confirm that a product, servicecannabis terms or entity complies with specific standards, regulations or legal requirements.
+A Certificate of Compliance is an official document issued by a regulatory authority or governing body to confirm that a product, service or entity complies with specific standards, regulations or legal requirements.
 In the context of cannabis regulation, a Certificate of Compliance is often issued to demonstrate that a cannabis business or operation meets a regulatory agency’s laws, rules and guidelines.

 In California’s cannabis industry, a Certificate of Compliance may show that a cannabis waste disposal company is licensed and accredited at a local, state and federal level to manage both the transfer and disposal of hazardous and non-hazardous waste.